Acute Leukemias

 How does a clinical trial work?

 Clinical trials are conducted based on a plan, called a protocol, that defines the clinical trial objectives and ensures that they are met.
 The doctors and professionals overseeing the trial follow strict guidelines to protect participant safety.
-Each trial site is supervised by a lead investigator, who is an oncologist, and may work with your cancer care team, as appropriate.
+For cancer trials, each trial site is supervised by a lead investigator, who is an oncologist, and may work with your cancer care team, as appropriate.
 The data reported from the trial may support approval of the investigational medicine by regulatory agencies, such as the U.S. Food and Drug Administration (FDA), allowing the medicine to be prescribed to future patients.

 Why should I participate in a clinical trial?